 Also consider ways to help your admins, so they can help everyone else.
 In the remote work world, working nine-to-five has stretched substantially, and admins are feeling the pressure to grant access quickly and smoothly to a disparate, “always on” workforce.
 Solutions with push notifications and the ability for admins to get direct requests on their smartphones help fast-track end-user demands, while giving admins more flexibility.

 Finding the right balance between security and business agility takes time and adjustments along the way.
-On Tuesday, Feb.
-23, we’re hosting a live webinar to dig deeper into these recommendations and introduce new features to help you take remote access enablement to the next level.
-Register today and see how CyberArk Remote Access (formerly Alero) can help your digital business prosper – from the office, to the kitchen table, on the road and everywhere in-between.
+Join our on-demand webinar to dig deeper into these recommendations and explore new features to help you take remote access enablement to the next level.
+You’ll see how CyberArk Remote Access (formerly Alero) can help your digital business prosper – from the office, to the kitchen table, on the road and everywhere in-between.